 A billion faces stared at me in disbelief.

 And with that cleared up, I found myself for the first time in the middle of a packed Irish bar, drinking a double rye and learning old songs on the spot.

-But rushing down a sweeping corrider filled with priceless art and important people, out of nowhere she said, "Have you noticed everyone here is so fucking polite?!"
+But rushing down a sweeping corridor filled with priceless art and important people, out of nowhere she said, "Have you noticed everyone here is so fucking polite?!"

-To which all I could do in a flood of relief was say, "Oh Thank God.
+To which all I could say in a flood of relief was, "Oh Thank God.
 You're a fucking New Yorker!"

 The bookshelf with all the Charles Addams books was in the adult section of the Seward Park Library.
 On the occasions I went with Florence she'd park me on a little wooden stool used by bigger people to reach higher places, stick a Charles Addams book in my hands, and then drift off to somewhere else.

 I would sit there for hours, pouring over every picture, believing the secrets of life were being revealed to me.

 I think it was Jeremiah's (Vanishing New York) idea to "cash mob" a local business.
 That's when a whole bunch of people all show up at the same time and patronize the business.

 Everybody wanted Ray's.
 That's the candy-newspaper shop where, in 1971 or 2, I used to stop by after babysitting on 22nd Street.
 It was often the only place on Avenue A with lights on.
 Ray's, being a little hole in the wall, will be another night.

 Between bites of challah grilled cheese, blintzes, kielbasi, pierogis and borscht, we assured one another that great revolutions often started with just a few brilliant minds and some really good food.